liutyi/sd-webui-agent-scheduler/README.md

 **TypeError: Object of type X is not JSON serializable** Please update the extension, it should be fixed already.
 If not, please fire an issue report with the list of installed extensions.

-For other errors, feel free to fire a new [Github issue](https://github.com/ArtVentureX/sd-webui-agent-scheduler/issues/new/choose).

 ## Contributing